mpanighetti/dnd5e-mote/species/selkie.md

 _**Keen Smell.**_ You have advantage on Wisdom (Perception) checks that rely on smell.

 _**Selkie Skin.**_ You can use your action to don your [selkie skin](../artifacts/selkie-skin.md) and polymorph into your seal form, or doff it to polymorph into your person form, which resembles a human (or the species of a non-selkie parent).
-Your statistics are the same in your seal form except for the following changes:
+Your statistics are the same in your seal form except for where noted in your selkie traits, as well as the following changes:

-- Your walking speed is reduced by 10 feet, and your swimming speed is doubled.
-- Your sensitive whiskers grant you blindsight to a distance of 5 feet.
 - You are unable to speak, and you cannot perform actions that require hands.
 - _**Bite.**_ You have sharp teeth that you can use to make unarmed strikes.
 When you hit with it, the strike deals 1d6 + your Strength modifier piercing damage, instead of the bludgeoning damage normal for an unarmed strike.